area17/phptorch/readme.md

 # PhpTorch

 PhpTorch is a package for documentation purposes.
-It uses [nette/php-generator](https://github.com/nette/php-generator) to parse a php class, which can then be modified using highlighting actions.
+It uses [nikic/php-parser](https://github.com/nikic/PHP-Parser) to parse a php class, which can then be modified using highlighting actions.

-(Currently requires this patch: https://github.com/nette/php-generator/pull/121)

 The end result will be printed as code with [torchlight](https://torchlight.dev) annotations.